You open a new Logic Pro session, fired up and ready.

 Mixing while balancing is like remodeling a house before the foundation's dry.

-Caveat: In some fast-paced environments (e.g., live sound or tight deadlines), you might tweak on the fly.
-Just know you’re skipping a step and will probably pay for it later.
+Caveat: In some fast-paced environments, like live sound or tight deadlines, you might tweak on the fly.
+Just know you're skipping a step and will probably pay for it later.

-But they don’t eliminate the need for level matching within your own mix.
-If your guitar gets brighter and 2 dB louder after you EQ it, you might assume the plugin helped when it really just increased the volume.
+Reference tracks are essential, but they don't eliminate the need for level matching within your own mix.
+If your guitar gets brighter and 2 dB louder after you EQ it, you might assume the plugin helped when it really just raised the volume.

 Use reference tracks to guide tone and balance.
 Use level matching to stay honest about your own processing choices.